Battle of Crooked River: Prelude to the battle

 General David R. Atchison of Clay County, commander of the state militia in northwestern Missouri, ordered a company led by Captain Samuel Bogart of Ray County to patrol Bunkham's Strip to "prevent, if possible, any invasion of Ray county by persons in arms whatever".
 According to Peter Burnett, a resident of Liberty, "Captain Bogart was not a very discreet man, and his men were of much the same character".
-Bogart had previously participated in a vigilante group that harried the Mormons in Carroll County.
+Bogart had previously been dispatched to help disperse the siege of DeWitt; however his militia went rogue and joined the vigilantes that harried the Mormons in Carroll County.

 Bogart and his party began visiting the homes of Latter Day Saints living in Bunkham's Strip, forcibly disarming them and ordering them to leave Ray County.
 Bogart penetrated into Caldwell County and began to similarly harass Mormons there, advising them to remove to Far West, Missouri, the county seat.
 Returning to Ray County, his men captured three Mormons — Nathan Pinkham, Jr., William Seely, and Addison Green.

 Reports quickly made it to Far West to the effect that a "mob" had captured and intended to execute a group of Mormon prisoners.
 About midnight, an armed rescue party formed.
 David W. Patten led the contingent of Caldwell county militia.
 Patten had come to be known as "Captain Fear-not," for his bravery during the attacks in Daviess County.
-The Mormon force quickly moved south along the main road connecting Far West and Richmond.
+On the night of October 24, 1838 the Mormon force quickly moved south along the main road connecting Far West and Richmond, approaching Captain Bogart's unit, which was camped along the banks of Crooked River, from the north along the main road.
+They travelled five hours starting on midnight.